Banshee's Last Cry: Music

 Kōjirō Nakashima and Kōta Katō composed the game.
-It gained significant popularity and was reused in television shows about Aum Shinrikyo.
-The background for the crime was used in the show.
-Two songs, "Sequence" and "Two People Return Alive" were orchestrated for the fourth volume of Orchestral Game Music Concerts.
+The soundtrack gained significant popularity and was reused in television shows about Aum Shinrikyo.
+Two songs, "Sequence" and "Two People Return Alive", were used for the fourth volume of Orchestral Game Music Concerts.

 Graphics

-Background images included the lodge in Hakuba, Nagano.
-Exceptions are the background for bathrooms and the wine cellar with miniatures.
+Background images included the lodge in Hakuba, Nagano Prefecture.
+Exceptions are the background for bathrooms and the wine cellar, which were done with miniatures.
 All characters have silhouettes.
-The English localization changed the setting including the graphic at British Columbia.
+The game changed the setting (including its graphics) to British Columbia.

-Ports

 Releases

+Banshee's Last Cry was released for the Super Famicom on November 25, 1994.

 The game was ported to PlayStation on December 3, 1998 and for Game Boy Advance on June 28, 2002.
-It was released on SoftBank Mobile on April 1, 2002, and on PC on July 1, 2002. i-mode released it on January 30, 2004.
+It was released in 2002 on SoftBank Mobile on April 1, and on PC on July 1. i-mode released it on January 30, 2004.
+It was later ported to other consoles, and was released on the Virtual Console service in Japan for Wii in 2007 and Wii U in 2013.
 The story had minor changes for the script of Kamaitachi no Yoru × 3 for PlayStation 2.

 Aksys Games released the game in English for iOS entitled Banshee's Last Cry in January 2014.
+It was translated by Jeremy Blaustein.